Cowboys News App [Android]

 The top five WRs, ranked by receiving yards, are currently:

-Taking a closer look at the for all of these teams (Falcons, Steelers, Texans, Giants, and Jaguars) reveals one thing.
+Taking a closer look at the team stats for all of these teams (Falcons, Steelers, Texans, Giants, and Jaguars) reveals one thing.
 All five teams have a second target with at least 500 receiving yards.

 However, that was through a full 16 games.
 With all of the secondary receivers on the team's listed above being already over 500, there is a strong chance that they will all finish with over 621 total.